 Bob was called the “Brass Man”.
 He cleaned different calibers of brass and loved reloading.
 He attended many gun shows but regretted not being able to hunt after his accident.
 He was an avid reader and was a die-hard Packer’s and Gonzaga basketball fan.

 Bob is survived by his wife Nancy of 55 years at their home in St. Maries; son’s Joseph VanVleet of St. Maries, ID and Charles (Tiffany) VanVleet of Wasilla, AK; brother Gary (Mary) VanVleet of Beach ND; brothers in-law Tom (Leslie) Wetsch of Clearlake, CA and John (Laura) Wetsch of Raleigh, NC; grandchildren Devon VanVleet, Chris Hansen, Landon VanVleet, Phoenix VanVleet, and Lilyanah VanVleet; numerous nieces and nephews.
 He is preceded in death by his parents, in-laws, daughter Nicole Hansen, and nephew Shawn VanVleet.

 Goodbyes are not forever; goodbyes are not the end.
 They simply mean I’ll miss you until we meet again.

-Graveside services will be held at a later date.
+Military Honors will be presented on June 24, 2023 at 1:00 PM at Woodlawn Cemetery in St. Maries, ID.
 Memorials may be sent to American legion Post 46 – PO Box 118, Killdeer, ND 58640 or any other Veteran group or library of choice.